utk-team/utk/doc-sources/usingutk/ExeUtk.md

 Currently, two differents file formats are supported : text and binary.

 * Text files: No header.
 Each line represents a point, and coordinates are separated by spaces.
-Pointsets are separated by '#'.
+Pointsets (eg. realizations of the same point process) are separated by '#'.
 * Binary files: The first 20 bytes are the header: 4 bytes for the magic number, 4 bytes for the meta data, 4 bytes for the number of pointsets, 4 bytes for the number of points in each pointset and 4 bytes for the number of dimensions.
 After the header, data is stored consecutively.